grenaud/unix_pipes_tutorial/README.md

 That's the end of this chapter.
 Next on, we will talk about a real-world implementation of all concepts above.

+# Real World Example

+Welcome!
+This part of the tutorial provides a real-world example where you can use what you have learned above.
+All of the code examples below can be found in this GitHub repository.
+So let's get started!

 # Random Integer Generator